4 Days in Budapest: A Fun Itinerary for First-Timers

 I stayed in a lovely central apartment, but unfortunately, it isn’t available at the moment.
 Check out these other highly-rated accommodations instead.

-Note: If you want to be a responsible tourist and you’re planning to book an apartment, please avoid staying in the Jewish Quarter.
+Note: If you want to be a responsible tourist and you’re planning to book an apartment rather than a hotel, please avoid staying in the Jewish Quarter.
 The local guide in one of the walking tours I had taken talked about how the apartment rentals, specifically in the Jewish Quarter, were hurting the locals, causing high rent prices and disturbing noise.

-To get an idea of what this itinerary includes, here’s a quick summary:
+To get an idea of what this trip includes, here’s a quick summary:

-Day 1: Buda Castle district (Fisherman’s Bastion, Matthias Church, Buda Castle, and more).
+Day 1: Buda (Fisherman’s Bastion, Matthias Church, Buda Castle, and more).

-Day 2: Pest (Dohany Synagogue, Jewish Quarter, Heroes Square, Vajdahunyad Castle).
+Day 2: Pest (Dohany Synagogue, Jewish Quarter and free tour, Heroes Square, Vajdahunyad Castle).

-If you to change it a bit, here are highly-rated activities you can add to my Budapest itinerary:
+If you want to change it a bit, here are highly-rated activities you can book:

 Parisi Udvar, a beautiful building in Budapest